Itamichan/CG_photography/README.md

         * Follow me column - contains links to social media
     * Addresses issue #3, #5, #10 & #11.
 * **Modal Contact Form**
     * The Contact Form is present on every page so that the user can easily find it.
-Additionally, it comes up as a modal window in order to fully capture the attention of the user, as well as to reduce the waiting time.
+Additionally, it comes up as a modal window in order to fully capture the attention of the user, as well as to reduces the loading time.
     * Addresses issue #3, #10 & #11.
 * **Hero Image** - with the exception of the landing page which has a carousel.
     * Each page has a hero image with text which is related to the content of the page.
 It helps the user to understand where they are at the moment.

 #### Other elements

 * **Portfolio** - every type of couple photography has its own portfolio and a subsequent portfolio with specific photo sessions.
-They were created in order to create a clear distinction between different types of photographs and give the user the chance to choose the portfolio in which they are the most interested.
+They were created in order to have a clear distinction between different types of photographs and give the user the chance to choose the portfolio in which they are the most interested.
     * Addresses issue #1 & #9.
 * **Gallery** - every individual album contains a gallery of 12 photographs.
 The gallery are created in order to show the previous works of the photographer.
     * In order to have a fast loading page the maximum width of a photograph is 750px.
 This decision was made considering that 750px is the largest size the photograph will ever have on a screen.
 In this way the weight of the photographs is greatly reduced.